-Warning: By using one of the VR headsets, you recognize and understand that the use of a VR headset involves cetrain risks.
+Warning: By using one of the VR headsets, you recognize and understand that the use of a VR headset involves certain risks.
 Use of the headset is voluntary and at your own risk.
 You are also voluntarily giving up substantial rights, including the right to bring any claim or actions against FIT or its employees.
-The college is not liable for any discomfort, injuries or ilness occuring, or financial risks associated with your use of the VR headset or any associated equipment.
+The college is not liable for any discomfort, injuries or illness occurring, or financial risks associated with your use of the VR headset or any associated equipment.

 To reduce the risk of injury or discomfort you should always follow the instructions and recommendations as outlined in our "Use and Safety Manual", located at each station, and observe these precautions while using the equipment.

 These hours will vary during planned and unplanned College and Library closures, during holidays, recesses, and Summer and Winter semesters.
-Visit https://www.fitnyc.edu/library/ to view Library hours.
+Visit Library Hours page for details.

 - Ask for help when student is uncertain of what to do, or how to operate equipment - Lab Monitor is the first person to approach

 - Report accidents and injuries immediately to Student Monitors, Security Officer or Staff